dantdj/goreel/README.md

 ## Callouts
 * Stores raw and processed video data in blob storage
-* Processes video data using FFMPEG
+* Processes video data using FFmpeg
 * Uses RabbitMQ for message queuing for video processing
   * This is currently more to mess around with queues than anything else, though it is handy to have a system for throttling the amount of video